 Capturing requirements is an art and it plays a key role in the effective and successful delivery of any project.

-When I work with Business Analysts and project teams I find that there are often gaps in the way that requirements gathering is approached.
-So I’ve been asked this question: “When soliciting requirements from a subject matter expert or end user, what is the most important information that you need to capture and how do you know that you have captured that information?“
+“When soliciting requirements from a subject matter expert or end user, what is the most important information that you need to capture and how do you know that you have captured that information?“

-My initial response to this question is to say that the BA needs to ensure that they ask enough questions in order to fully understand how current business processes work.
+My initial response to this question is to say that the BA needs to ensure they ask enough questions in order to fully understand how current business processes work.

 Why?
 Because anywhere that you, the BA, as the knowledge holder for the project, don’t understand fully what happens or is going to happen leaves an unknown, a gap that can and will create a risk that something may go wrong.